-Cryptics — A Novel by Dr. Shiva Kintali
+Cryptics — A hard science fiction novel by Dr. Shiva Kintali

 I have been writing a series of three novels for almost a decade now.
 The first book in this series is almost ready.
 It is titled ‘Cryptics’.

 Cryptics is a hard science fiction novel and a technological thriller aimed at introducing some of the most amazing concepts of cryptography, blockchain, zero-knowledge proofs, artificial intelligence and mathematics in a fun, exciting and a memorable way.

 It is a story of five middle school students, who meet at a talk given by Dr. Shiva Kintali, a billionaire mathematician and a technologist.
 Doc brings their attention to a puzzle, whose solution is worth $10 Billion.
 The students compete with some of the best cryptographers, cypherpunks, mathematicians, coders and hackers of this generation.
 In the largest global treasure hunt ever.
 In the history of humankind.

 Yes.
 The billionaire in this story is me.
 Some of the incidents, lifestyle and mannerisms of this character are based on my real life.
 If you don’t know me, visit my homepage.
 I am NOT a billionaire in real life.
 Not yet ;)

 Most of the events in this story take place in the Bay Area between January 2018 and January 2020.

 I got the idea of writing this series of books in 2009, during my PhD days at GeorgiaTech, after teaching some classes in complexity theory.
 I taught some of the most elegant, amazing and exciting concepts in this course: asymmetric key encryption, zero-knowledge proofs, undecidability… to name a few.